cortside/cortside.authorization/README.md

 - Code Cleanup On Save
 - MappingGenerator -- https://mappinggenerator.net/

-# First Time To Run

-Before you run this for the first time you will need to run powershell script `.\build.ps1`

-This will create the `build.json` file in: src\Cortside.Authorization.WebApi\build.json

 ## Database location

 You can override the default expected location of the database using environment variables.
 The easiest way to set these is to set them up in your powershell profile (`notepad $PROFILE`):

 ```powershell
 $env:MSSQL_SERVER="kehlstein"